 \subsection{This paper}

-In the course of creating a candidate for this new lifting, we realized that we could work in greater generality.
+In the course of creating a candidate for this new lifting, we realized that we could work in greater generality without much difficulty.
 Namely, let $k$ denote an arbitrary field, $\tilde{G}$ and $G$ connected reductive $k$-groups, and $\Gamma$ a finite group.
-We assume that $G$ is a parascopic for $(\tilde{G},\Gamma)$ (see Definition \ref{defn:parascopy}).
-There are several reasons to make this more general assumption on $G$, rather than assuming that $G = (\tilde{G}^\Gamma)\conn$.
-First, doing so clarifies our proofs.
-Second, while our original motivation was to improve our explicit understanding of base change for representations of $p$-adic groups, our more general formulation appears to be applicable to the understanding of a wider collection of correspondences of representations, including endoscopic transfer.
+Instead of assuming that $G = (\tilde{G}^\Gamma)\conn$, the identity component of the group of fixed points of $\Gamma$ in $\tilde{G}$, we make the more general assumption that $G$ is a \emph{parascopic group} for $(\tilde{G},\Gamma)$ (see Definition \ref{defn:parascopic-group}).
+There are several reasons to do this.
+First, it clarifies our proofs.
+Second, while our original motivation was to improve our explicit understanding of base change for representations of $p$-adic groups, we hope that our more general formulation will be applicable to the understanding of a wider collection of correspondences of representations, including endoscopic transfer.
 We will take this up elsewhere.

-In a very special case of our situation, there is a well-known correspondence between semisimple twisted conjugacy classes in certain groups, and conjugacy classes in subgroups of fixed points (see \cite{borel:corvallis}*{\S6} or \cite{rogawski:u3}*{\S3.10}).
-However, our map is different and is constructed for different purposes.
-Indeed, for us, $G^*$ is usually not a subgroup of $\tilde{G}^*$, and we have no notion of twisted conjugacy in the latter.
-Therefore, neither the results nor the methods \emph{loc.\ cit.} are relevant in the setting of this paper.

 Under our hypotheses, we have the following results. \begin{enumerate}[(A)] \item Suppose $\tilde{G}$ and $G$ are $k$-quasisplit.
-Then we obtain a natural map $\dnorm$ from the $k$-variety of semisimple geometric conjugacy classes of the dual $G^*$ to the analogous variety for $\tilde{G}^*$ (Proposition \ref{prop:lift-geometric-general}). \item By restricting and refining $\dnorm$, one obtains a map $\dnormst$ from the set of semisimple stable conjugacy classes (in the sense of Kottwitz \cite{kottwitz:rational-conj}), in $G^*(k)$ to that in $\tilde{G}^*(k)$ (Theorem \ref{thm:main}). \item If $k$ is perfect of cohomological dimension $\leq 1$ (e.g., $k$ is finite), then $\dnorm$ is a map from the set of semisimple conjugacy classes in $G^*(k)$ to that in $\tilde{G}^*(k)$ (Corollary \ref{cor:k-finite}). \end{enumerate}
+Then we obtain a natural map $\dnorm$ from the $k$-variety of semisimple geometric conjugacy classes of the dual $G^*$ to the analogous variety for $\tilde{G}^*$ (Proposition \ref{prop:lift-geometric-general}). \item By restricting and refining $\dnorm$, one obtains a map $\dnormst$ from the set of semisimple stable conjugacy classes (in the sense of Kottwitz \cite{kottwitz:rational-conj}) in $G^*(k)$ to that in $\tilde{G}^*(k)$ (Theorem \ref{thm:main}). \item If $k$ is perfect of cohomological dimension $\leq 1$ (e.g., $k$ is finite), then $\dnorm$ is a map from the set of semisimple conjugacy classes in $G^*(k)$ to that in $\tilde{G}^*(k)$ (Corollary \ref{cor:k-finite}). \end{enumerate}